BlueSkeleton/sip/README.md

 The L-System one.
 I looked up the rules for the system, and gave each symbol its own meaning as an instruction to further the drawing of the triangle.
 It also moves up a step every time the space key is pressed.
 I haven't much to say about this one, I think it looks nice though.

 ## Flock
 Got stumped trying to wrap my brain around flock and boid systems, but then I figured out a simpler way to accomplish pretty much the same task.
+I like to think that sometimes an imitation is just as good as the real thing.